-Hudsons Bay weekly flyer Canada ⭐ next week and this week
+Hudsons Bay weekly flyer and ⭐ catalog Canada

 Hudsons Bay Flyer is a bay located in Canada.
 It is one of the largest bays in the world (its area is 822,324 km2), it is surrounded by the provinces of Quebec, Ontario, Manitoba and the territory of Nunavut.
 The International Hydrographic Organization considers it as part of the Arctic Ocean, of which it thus forms an epicontinental sea.

 This bay is named after the English explorer Henry Hudson who, in 1610, was stuck in the ice with his boat.
 Médard Chouart des Groseilliers and Pierre-Esprit Radisson stated that they had gone to Hudson Bay by land in 1659, but historians strongly doubt this fact, their trips to the Algonquins or Anishnabe of Lake Superior having given them information at about this great expanse of salt water that they call the North Sea3 or the Great North Bay4.
 In 1668, leading the first expedition of the brand new Hudson’s Bay Company they had helped found, they finally joined.